Puemmel/Schroedinger/README.txt

 the information mentioned above.

-After the "schrodinger_solver.py" was executed, the following values can be plotted, if the "schrodinger_plotter.py" is run.
+After the "schrodinger_solver.py" was executed, the following values can be plotted, if you execute the "schrodinger_plotter.py".

 -the potential
 -the eigenvalues